The Ultimate Guide to Running in the Rain

 3. Proper Footwear

 Like all your other gear, it goes without saying that your shoes should also be water resistant.
 Impregnable uppers make it impossible for water to seep in clog your shoe.
 If you’ve ever tried running with wet, soggy shoes, then you obviously know that you won’t be getting very far very fast.
+We put together a great list of the best socks for running in the rain that you can find right here.

 Aside from the waterproof uppers, checking out the grip is also very important.
 It could make the difference between an invigorating run and some sprained ankles.
 If you look at the outsole and find it’s smooth, then it’s going to be extremely hard for you to catch your footing in wet terrain and